Ben-Dai/monoflow/support.md

 **Q: How do I select multiple nodes?**
 A: Click and drag on an empty area of the canvas to draw a selection box.
 You can also hold Shift and click individual nodes to add them to your selection.

 **Q: How do I undo or redo an action?**
 A: Use the standard keyboard shortcuts: ⌘Z to undo and ⇧⌘Z to redo.
-MonoFlow maintains a full history of your actions.
+MonoFlow keeps a history of up to 30 recent actions.
+Older actions beyond this limit cannot be undone.

 **Q: What are Predefined Components?**
 A: Predefined Components are special container nodes that allow you to group related nodes into collapsible, reusable sub-diagrams.
 They help organize complex flowcharts and keep your canvas clean.